-- Budget— Capri Love: This basic hotel is just a few minutes drive from the Blue Grotto and Villa San Michele.
-The double and twin rooms offer stunning views of the sea or you can go for a quadraple room if you’re traveling as a large group.
-Breakfast is free and there is nightly coffee and cakes in the lobby.
+- Budget— Capri Love: This basic hotel is just a few minutes’ drive from the Blue Grotto and Villa San Michele.
+The double and twin rooms offer stunning views of the sea, or you can go for a quadruple room if you’re traveling as a large group.
+Breakfast is free, and there is nightly coffee and cakes in the lobby.

 - Mid-range—Hotel Gatto Bianco: This choice is on the high end of the budget range, but it’s in a great location, right in the middle of Capri.
 It’s close to the Piazzetta and Via Camerelle shops.
 This hotel has a lovely garden terrace, private balconies, lots of public spaces to gather, and a 24-hour front desk.

 - Luxury—Hotel La Minerva: This hotel has comfortable and well-appointed guest rooms.
-Staff is wonderful and the breakfast buffet is top notch.
+The staff is wonderful, and the breakfast buffet is top-notch.
 It’s located close to the Piazzetta but far enough away for a quiet night’s sleep.

 Best Restaurants in Capri

 In a place like Capri, you can hardly go wrong anywhere you eat.
 There are a lot of options to choose from.

 - L’Angolo Del Gusto—We ate a long, leisurely lunch at this place and it was incredible.
 They have a small patio overlooking the Church of Saint Sofia.
 We got two pasta dishes to share, and both were delicious.
 When they say their tiramisu is the best around, they mean it!